IvanTepes/Space-Facts/README.md

 ## Existing Features

 ### Responsiveness
-  The biggest feature of this site is the responsiveness across devices and screen sizes that we have achieved using [Bootstrap 4](https://getbootstrap.com/docs/4.4/layout/overview/) layout.
+  The biggest feature of this site is the responsiveness across devices and screen sizes that we have achieved using [Bootstrap](https://getbootstrap.com/docs/4.4/layout/overview/) layout.
-  So with small screens or mobile phones we have one planet per column on medium screens as tablets we have two planets per column while on desktop and larger screens we have four planets per column which led to better visibility, organization, readability and better visual presentation.
+  So with small screens or mobile phones we have one planet per row, on medium screens as tablets we have two planets per row, while on desktop and larger screens we have four planets per row which led to better visibility, organization, readability and better visual presentation.

-* Small screens, medium screens,large screens.
+* **Small screens, medium screens,large screens.**
 <div align="center">
   <img src = "/assets/images/readme/features/responsiveness/small.jpg" width ="200" alt="small screens"/>                                   <img src = "/assets/images/readme/features/responsiveness/medium.jpg" width ="200" alt="medium screens"/>
   <img src = "/assets/images/readme/features/responsiveness/large.jpg" width ="200" alt="large screens"/>
 </div>

 ### Navigation Bar
   Is on the top of all the pages on the site and is fixed, with rounded on edge and transparent to give user sense where is when scroll.
-The left hand side has the logo of the page being "Sp@ce F@cts", and when clicked, will return the user to the home page.
-The rest of the navigation items are centred to middle of the Navigation bar and they are: **Home**, **About us** and **Planets** which is also a drop down menu and change shape to three lines called "Burger" for mobile screens.
+The left hand side has the logo of the page being **Sp@ce F@cts**, and when clicked, will return the user to the home page.
+The rest of the navigation items are centred to middle of the Navigation bar and they are: **Home**, **About us** and **Planets** which is also a drop down menu and change shape to three lines called "Burger" for mobile screens ``and tablets screens``.

+``Navigation bar is now centered middle on mobile screens to before was lined to left side when is in drop down shape.``

   Navigation item **Planets** have orange down indicator and is drop down menu on larger screens.
   Navigation bar have thick orange border on bottom side to separate navigation bar from rest of page because is rounded and only on bottom side give pleasant and interesant ux.
   The Navigation bar gives the user information about where he is on the site by changing the color of the active page also change color on hover provide user information what action he can make.